 Skip to content

-Chatsworth House Weekend
+Chatsworth House and Bakewell overnight

-Chatsworth House Weekend
+Chatsworth House and Bakewell overnight

 Chatsworth is home to the Duke and Duchess of Devonshire and there are 25 rooms to explore and 105 acres of gardens to enjoy including the famous water features and cascade.
+Bakewell is famous for its tarts and puddings.

 View Dates & Book